ScheerleJo/HTTP2MIDI/README.md

 !
 Warning!

-You are in need for the Desktop Software Development Kit in C++ and a [Python Version](https://www.python.org/downloads/).
-You have to install these before installing your node packages.
+You are in need for a [Python Version](https://www.python.org/downloads/).
+You have to install python before installing your node packages.

-For the Desktop Software Development Kit in C++ you simply have to downlad and install the [Installer](https://visualstudio.microsoft.com/de/downloads/) (The Community Version is free and supported).
-Next you open the installer if it isn't already, and select the Desktop Software Development Kit in C++.
-You don't need anything else for this application.
-After this installation you are good to go!

 Like any other Node.js Webserver, you download this repository and extract it into a folder of your choice.
 In there, you open the command prompt and type in: